Blog

 Discharge Coordination: Huguley Medical Center and SW Fort Worth Area Hospitals

 Many injured workers receiving CAS-managed care are discharged from one of the major medical facilities serving the SW Fort Worth and Burleson corridor.
-Discharge planning from facilities like Huguley Medical Center and Baylor Scott & White Medical Center Hillcrest often involves coordinating home health services before the patient leaves the hospital, so care is in place the day the worker returns home.
+Discharge planning from facilities like Huguley Medical Center and Baylor Scott & White Medical Center Hillcrest often involves coordinating home health services before the patient leaves the hospital.
+This means care is in place the day the worker returns home.

-Families in neighborhoods like Briar Meadow, Rendon, and Joshua Farms benefit from working with a home health agency that has experience coordinating with hospital discharge planners across the area — ensuring there is no gap in care between hospital discharge and the first home health visit.
+Families in neighborhoods like Briar Meadow, Rendon, and Joshua Farms benefit from working with a home health agency that has experience coordinating with hospital discharge planners across the area.
+There should be no gap in care between hospital discharge and the first home health visit.
 Discharge coordinators at AdventHealth Burleson and Texas Health Harris Methodist Hospital Southwest routinely work with home health agencies to streamline the transition for workers covered under CAS and other workers' compensation plans.

-Home care is increasingly recognized as the preferred care setting following workplace injury — it is more cost-effective than inpatient rehabilitation, associated with better patient outcomes, and allows the injured worker to recover in familiar surroundings close to their family.
+Home care is increasingly recognized as the preferred care setting following workplace injury.
+It is more cost-effective than inpatient rehabilitation, associated with better patient outcomes, and allows the injured worker to recover in familiar surroundings close to their family.
+For workers near Heritage Place in the Garden Acres neighborhood or Fleurdleys Assisted Living in Rendon, home health services can also be coordinated within assisted living or similar residential settings — the location simply needs to fall within the service area.

 Why Families in SW Fort Worth and Burleson Choose a Joint Commission Accredited Agency for CAS Workers' Comp Care